 Understanding the psychological reasons why people use social media and why they take specific actions is of paramount importance to marketers.

 In this article, I’ll tell you why people behave the way they do on their favorite social networks and how you, as a marketer, can tap into it for better campaign results.

-Research conducted by Brunel University suggests that those who are insecure regularly post updates in order to garner attention, to distract them from their insecurities.
+Research conducted by Brunel University suggests that insecure people regularly post updates to garner attention to distract them from their insecurities.

 Get to know your own demographic by encouraging follower participation.
 Run split tests to see which campaigns garner the highest interactions and then tap into that need.